addexdi/addexdi/README.md

 ### Hi there 👋

-**addexdi/addexdi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+### Hi there 👋, I am Adam Ibrahim.
+## Call me Addexdi

 Here are some ideas to get you started:

+- 😄 Pronouns: He/him
-- 🔭 I’m currently working on web application development
+- 🔭 I’m currently working at Babsoft Solution...
-- 🌱 I’m currently learning freecodecamp and ALX...
+- 🌱 I’m currently learning ALX school...
+- 🌱 I’m currently into JavaScript, Python,C programmming, Html, Css, React.js...
 - 👯 I’m looking to collaborate on web development...
-- 🤔 I’m looking for help with keeping me updated...
 - 💬 Ask me about web development (Frontend development)...
 - 📫 How to reach me: onelordad@gmail.com...
-- 😄 Pronouns: He/him

-### Hi there 👋, I am Adam Ibrahim.
-## Call me Addexdi

-- 🔭 I’m currently working on a open source frontend.
-- 🌱 I’m currently into JavaScript
-- 👯 I’m looking to collaborate on any JavaScript and react open source project
-- 🤔 I’m looking for help with Internship
-- 💬 Ask me to work with you (I am availble to write and code)
-- 📫 How to reach me: +2348100566607
+- 📫 How to reach me: +2348100566607...
-- ⚡ Fun fact: nothing funny
+- ⚡ Fun fact: Love to make connections...

 <div align="center">

   ## Github Stats